Research passport Applications

 Occupational Health Clearance

-- Staff must complete the Occupational Health Form and submit to Occupational Health, Dorothy Hodgkin Building for assessment.
+- Staff must complete the Occupational Heath Form and submit to Occupational Health, Dorothy Hodgkin Building for assessment.

 - Students must complete the Student Occupational Health Form and the Medical Questionnaire and submit both documents to Occupational Health, Dorothy Hodgkin Building for assessment.

-Researchers should ensure that they initiate the relevant pre-engagement checks as advised and complete sections 1-4 of the research passport form accordingly and forward to the appropriate Department (outlined below) for completion of section 5.
+You should ensure that relevant pre-engagement checks are initiated as advised and sections 1-4 of the research passport form are completed accordingly.
+This must then be sent to the appropriate Department (outlined below) for completion of section 5.

 |Faculty||School / Institute||Contact|